Literature

 Writing skills are taught using guide books that focus on three topics: 1) clear and concise writing style, 2) how to write academic research papers and 3) persuasive writing for academic and professional settings.

-You do not have to produce book reports, answer discussion questions or write essays on the books.
+You do not have to produce book reports, answer discussion questions or write essays on the books in the literature component of the course.
 Instead, we ask you to set aside plenty of time to experience and enjoy the works for their own sake, as we hope you will continue to do with great literature throughout your life.

 Course components